Today's Bible Reading: John 6

 Father God, we seldom find our version of Christianity difficult.
 We wonder sometimes what we would do if it became hard to be a follower of Jesus.
-We wonder how we would respond to persecution; we wonder if we have an authentic understand in view of the Bible teaching that those who faithfully follow will suffer.
-Help us today to live out a real spiritual life in a physical world.
+We wonder how we would respond to persecution; we wonder if we have an authentic understanding in view of the Bible teaching that those who faithfully follow will suffer.
+Help us today to live out an authentic spiritual life in this physical world.
 Help us not to become overly enamored or impressed by that which is seen; help us to focus on what is unseen.
 We pray in the name of Jesus, who makes the invisible visible, Amen.